moringabriel/GAMO_Backup_Manager/README.md

 ### Seamlessly manage schedules:
 - Schedule Activation: Enable or disable scheduled backups with a simple toggle.
 - Immediate Execution: "Run Now" allows you to instantly trigger a scheduled backup, regardless of its scheduled time.
-- Schedule Editing: "Edit" provides access to modify all settings of an existing schedule, including name, frequency, and options.
+- Schedule Editing: "Edit" provides access to modify all settings of an existing schedule, including name, frequency, and state.
 - Schedule Removal: "Delete" permanently removes a selected backup schedule.